piligr1m/piligr1m/README.md

 - 👋 Hi, I’m Martynov Stanislav (@piligr1m), I'm 21 yo.
 Currently I’m 4-year student at BMSTU.
 My major is information security.
 - 👀 I’m interested in programming and math.
-- 🌱 I’m currently learning C++, Java and some other stuff&
+- 🌱 I’m currently learning C++, Java and some other stuff.
-- 💞️ I’m looking to collaborate on anything, where I can upgrade my skills
+- 💞️ I’m looking to collaborate on anything, where I can upgrade my skills.
-- 📫 How to reach me Telegram (https://t.me/p1ligrim), email (stanislav.m.martynov@gmail.com)
+- 📫 How to reach me Telegram (https://t.me/p1ligrim), email (stanislav.m.martynov@gmail.com).

 <!---
 piligr1m/piligr1m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.